imarg3/batch_scripts/README.md

-# scripts
+# Scripts

+## Automate Tasks

+Automate the manual taks using batch, bash & python scripts.

-Utility Scripts
+## Utility Scripts
-Some scripts are created to serve a purpose to save the time by automating the things like firing the same commands on windows & linux again and again.
+Some scripts are created to serve a purpose to perform some useful tasks.